3 Rules

 The maximum number of players you are allowed per position breaks down as follows:

-11 forwards, 6 defense and 2 goalies Plus (1 rookie prospect).
+11 forwards, 6 defense and 2 goalies.

 The Regular Season-

 Now that you have drafted your team and your rosters are filled, you're ready to mold the team to your own specifications.
-Of your 20-man roster, you are allowed to dress a maximum of 13 players, leaving the remaining 6 on the bench.
+Of your 19-man roster, you are allowed to dress a maximum of 13 players, leaving the remaining 6 on the bench.

 Your teams weekly line up must consist of: